lit/lit.dev/packages/lit-dev-content/site/articles/article/lit-with-tailwind.md

 the associated CSS at build time (via postcss).

-This conflicts with how web components work, since each web component has its own natively scoped stylesheet rather than inherting any global styles.
+This conflicts with how web components work, since each web component has its own natively scoped stylesheet rather than inheriting any global styles.
 This is why Tailwind will not be much use to us without further setup.

 ## Overview of solution